The Maier Museum of Art

 school: a “school” of artists is a group of individuals linked often geographically and always philosophically.
 Artists in a “school” or “movement” share the same approach toward technique and/or share a similar attitude regarding the purpose of making art.
 Sometimes a school’s philosophy is very much in synch with attitudes in society, other times a school of artists can be at odds with the rest of society.

-STYLES OF ART
+STYLES / TYPES OF ART

 portrait: a painting, sculpture, drawing, or other representation of a specific, recognizable person